learning-layers/Attacher/README.md

 would allow to trigger the file downloads in future).
 4. When a post is viewed, all the links pointing to uploaded files will have a listener that would trigger the download of a corresponding file.
-5. A user can also rate the post while it is being viewed (currently a hack will be used for unauthenticated users so that they could submit a rating, an IP address of the current user is added to construct unique creator URI).
+5. A user can also rate the post while it is being viewed.
+In case of MU setup the credentials of the currently logged in user will be used (those will be extracted from the blogs owned by the user).
+A fallback to current blog credentials will be used instead.